Linux-for-Fydetab-Duo/releases/README.md

 # Images

-This directory contains files needed to build each image for the FydeTab Duo
+This repository contains files needed to build each image for the FydeTab Duo

 Currently, the following images are available: